 Naloxone prevents or reverses the effects of opioids including respiratory depression, sedation and hypotension.
-Also, it can reverse the psychotomimetic and dysphoric effects of agonist-antagonists such as pentazocine.
+Also, Naloxone can reverse the psychotomimetic and dysphoric effects of agonist-antagonists, such as pentazocine.

 While the mechanism of action of naloxone is not fully understood, in vitro evidence suggests that naloxone antagonizes opioid effects by competing for the mu, kappa, and sigma opiate receptor sites in the CNS, with the greatest affinity for the mu receptor.

 When naloxone hydrochloride is administered intravenously, the onset of action is generally apparent within two minutes; the onset of action is slightly less rapid when it is administered subcutaneously or intramuscularly.
 The duration of action is dependent upon the dose and route of administration of naloxone hydrochloride.
 Intramuscular administration produces a more prolonged effect than intravenous administration.
 Since the duration of action of naloxone may be shorter than that of some opiates, the effects of the opiate may return as the effects of naloxone dissipates.
 The requirement for repeat doses of naloxone, however, will also be dependent upon the amount, type and route of administration of the opioid being antagonized.